Kopano-dev/core-tools/contacts2csv/readme.md

 contact2csv
 ======

-contact2csv van export every contact to a csv file and can import it back.
+contact2csv can export and import contacts to/from  a csv file.

 Features